AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 It turns out that LLMs do a decent job of identifying these kind of alternative solutions if you give them the complete context of a feature request.
 You should use AI to  brainstorm and help you minimize the amount of code needed for a solution.
 It may dramatically improve your velocity.

-I find that many teams use Agile sprint timelines as an attempt to artificially compensate for poor understanding of underlying user and business problems.
+I find that some teams use Agile sprint timelines as an attempt to artificially compensate for poor understanding of underlying user and business problems.
 Building bigger-than-needed, or outright not-needed, software in a sprint does not mean you're more efficient or flexible.

 *If you understand the underlying problems well, you end up writing less software*, timelines naturally shrink, and stakeholder and user satisfaction increases.
 That's why Cascade Methodology doesn't have explicit timeboxed sprints like Scrum.